bella485/koji/docs/source/using_the_koji_build_system.rst

 * `mock.new_chroot` - 0/1 value.
 If it is set, `--new-chroot` or
   `--old-chroot` option is appended to any mock call.
 If it is not set, mock's default behavior is used.
+* `mock.dynamic_buildrequires` - 0/1 value.
+If this is set, it will override
+  mock's default setting of `dynamic_buildrequires`.

 Using Koji to control tasks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^